enyeartc/NYC_Yellow_Cab/README.md

 <img alt="Model Predictions" src="images/12_finding_bad_cab_drivers.png" width="1000">

-Using this analysis on a dataset of 1,200,000 data points, there were 158,394 similar clusters formed.
-Within these clusters, there were 217,353 bad drivers identified.
-On average, bad cab drivers increase trip distance by 4.68 miles.
+Using this analysis on a dataset of 1,800,000 data points, there were 203,388 similar clusters formed.
+Within these clusters, there were 36,008 bad drivers identified.
+On average, bad cab drivers increase trip distance by 4.71 miles.
+The most number of times a single cab driver was found taking a sub-optimal route was 26 times.
   * The algorithms for finding bad cab drivers is here ([code](https://github.com/mkls2319/NYC_Yellow_Cab/blob/master/similar_trip_cluster.py))